 Print Your Images at Home

 Ok, so much for lamenting the loss of the print, what can we do about it?
 Well the irony is, that these days there are some great options for getting printing done.
 First of course is to print yourself using an inkjet printer.
-The quality of both color and black and white prints from inkjets these days is superb.
+The quality of both color and black and white prints from inkjets these days is superb (see our pick for the best photo printer here).
 Of course not all printers are equal but with a little research you will find A4 printers capable of photographic quality images for extraordinary low prices.
 For those wanting A3 or even A2, even the price of these printer is not exorbitant.
 What is exorbitant is the price of ink.
 However, again with a little research, you can find good quality, third party inks or if you are looking to print a lot of images, external bulk ink tanks are a good alternative.

 Modern inkjets print a huge range of colors.
 By Kenny Louie on Flickr

 Get Them Printed Online

 For those not wanting to delve into the world of the inkjet printer, the internet age has bought us a plethora of online printing services.
 These are very often highly cost effective and extremely quick.
 One company in the UK that I have used frequently, will return printed images to you, by post, the following morning, so long as you upload before 4pm.
 You can choose from a bewildering choice of sizes and paper types from simple 4×6 inch glossy prints up to poster sized canvas wrap prints.
 There are consumer level print companies for those on a budget and professional level printers for the ultimate quality.

 Online labs will get prints back in 24 hours or less.
 Image by ybs on Flickr